-This is not going to work for everyone, but I’ve always liked the feeling of being nestled under lots of blankets.
-Then they shift during the night or get bunched up and I wake up because I’m cold or they’ve bunched uncomfortably.
+I’ve always liked the feeling of being nestled under lots of blankets, but they tend to shift during the night or get bunched up and I wake up because I’m cold or they’ve bunched uncomfortably.
 I got this weighted blanket from Amazon and I LOVE it.
 It provides that sensation of being nestled and it doesn’t shift around.
 I use it year round, I don’t find it too hot in the summer either.
-I eventually got them for my whole family, and I noticed that it really helps my husband stop thrashing around so much.
+I eventually got them for my whole family, and I noticed that it really helps my husband stop tossing and turning so much.

 6. White noise.

 At some point, my kids started staying up later than me.
-And because our home has an open floorpan, I could always hear them — going up and down the stairs, closing the refrigerator, opening the microwave, watching TV, taking a shower.
-So I got this white noise machine from Amazon which I loved but it’s rather expensive.
-When it finally breaks I won’t replace it.
+And because our home has an open floor plan, I could always hear them — going up and down the stairs, closing the refrigerator, opening the microwave, watching TV, taking a shower.
+So I got this white noise machine from Amazon which I love bc it has a fan so it doesn’t loop.

 Nowadays there are lots of apps on your phone that could do the same thing, as well as less expensive options.
 These machines don’t drown out the noise completely, but they muffle it, they provide a calming noise I can anchor my attention to that makes the other noises recede.

 7. Light Pollution Clean Up.